-These proposed or ongoing FMPs are derived from the survey responses coming from the communities throughout the basin.
+These proposed or ongoing FMPs are derived from the community survey responses throughout the basin.
 They are being completed by cities, counties, and additional entities throughout the basin.
 According to the self-assessment of survey respondents, about 25 percent of these projects are claimed to be over the 30 percent design mark, with only two projects being labeled as "nature based."
 The predominant types of projects being pursued are: